 DPO's report to governors: templateUse our template to make sure you're giving your governors all the information they need to know about data protection and your school's compliance with the GDPR.

 Email security: sending personal dataAny personal data you send by email must be kept secure.
-Use our tips to help you keep personal data safe in emails to ensure you’re doing everything you can in line with the GDPR to avoid a data breach.
+Use our tips to help you keep personal data safe in emails to ensure you’re doing everything you can in line with the UK GDPR to avoid a data breach.

 Freedom of information: responding to requestsKnow what to do if you receive a request for information under the Freedom of Information Act, including when you can charge for a response or refuse the request.
 Use our template letters to help you respond to requests.